codepath/site-week4-lab2-vaccine-hub-exemplar/vaccine-registration-auth-api/README.md

 DATABASE_TEST_NAME=vaccine_hub_test
 ```

-These should be updated with values needed for your postgres connection string.
+These should be updated with values needed for your PostgreSQL connection string.

 Then setup the database by running `psql -f vaccine-hub.sql`.

 Run `npm install` or `yarn install` to get the appropriate dependencies.

-Start up the server in dev with `npm run dev` or `yarn run dev`.
+Start up the server in dev with `npm run dev` or `npm run dev-win` (Windows users).